bryan-emerson/sql-carmen/README.md

 appropriate SQL queries to help you find Carmen.
 Finally, tell us where she's heading!

+You can write your SQL queries directly in the `clues.sql` file.
+Then, from within the `psql` CLI just execute the file with `\i lib/clues.sql`

 ## Additional Resources

 - [PostgreSQL tutorial](http://www.tutorialspoint.com/postgresql/)